PatrycjaMicle/hangman/README.md

 # Hangman game

+Classic Hangman game.

+## Instructions

+Choose a category.
+Try to ask what is the searched word.
+With every wrong letter, you will  be closer to hang a man :) If man will be hanged - you lost.

+## Used technologies

-Classic Hangman game, coded in Vanilla JavaScript.Click to play.
+Vanilla JavaScript.Click to play.

+## Link

 [play](https://patrycjamicle.github.io/hangman/)